textnet/TN2/README.md

 + Equipment Slots
 + Equipment SHOW/HIDE
 + Equipment Sprites
-- USE action
-- THROW action
++ USE action as PUSH with item: just fire the event